 (Offered as ENGL 379 and FAMS 380.)
 Throughout its history artists and filmmakers have experimented radically with cinema, exploring the limits of the medium.
 This course traces the history of experimentation and its relation to broader avant-garde movements in the arts, such as Symbolism, Dada, Constructivism, Surrealism, Abstract Expressionism, Pop, and Minimalism.
 Many of the filmmakers and movements we will study set about creating a new type of film, as well as a new kind of film language, in an attempt to re-orient how individuals engage with art in their everyday lives.
 We will interrogate broad theoretical questions, such as: What is the avant-garde?
 What is the relation between cinema and different art movements?
 How are different revolutionary aesthetic practices tied to political projects?
 How are mainstream and avant-garde cinemas related?
 What can cinema do beyond providing representations and narratives?
 Besides theoretical and critical texts by Peter Bürger, Renato Poggioli, Annette Michelson and Michael Fried, we will examine manifestos and documents from the various movements, as well as historical studies.
 We will view films by artists such as Sergei Eisenstein, Dziga Vertov, Marcel Duchamp, Hans Richter, Jean Epstein, Luis Buñuel, Maya Deren, Andy Warhol, Tony Conrad, and Stan Brakhage.
 Two class meetings and one required screening per week.

 Limited to 30 students.
 Fall semester.
-Visiting Professor Johnston.2015-16: Not offered
+Visiting Professor Johnston.2019-20: Not offered

 (Offered as ENGL 380 and FAMS 354.)
 The study of a range of non-fiction films, including (but not limited to) the “documentary,” ethnographic film, autobiographical film, the film essay.
 Will include the work of Eisenstein, Vertov, Ivens, Franju, Ophüls, Leacock, Kopple, Gardner, Herzog, Chopra, Citron, Wiseman, Blank, Apted, Marker, Morris, Joslin, Riggs, McElwee.
 Two film programs weekly.
 Readings will focus on issues of representation, of “truth” in documentary, and the ethical issues raised by the films.

 Limited to 25 students.
 Fall semester.
-Senior Lecturer von Schmidt.2015-16: Not offered
+Senior Lecturer von Schmidt.2019-20: Not offered

 (Offered as ENGL 387 and FAMS 215.)
 The topic changes each time the course is taught.
 In fall 2010 the topic was “Knowing Television.”
 For better or worse, U.S. broadcast television is a cultural form that is not commonly associated with knowledge.
 This course will take what might seem a radical counter-position to such assumptions--looking at the ways television teaches us what it is and even trains us in potential critical practices for investigating it.
 By considering its formal structure, its textual definitions, and the means through which we see it, we will map out how it is that we come to know television.

 Prior coursework in Film and Media Studies is recommended, but not required.
 Not open to first-year students.
 Limited to 30 students.
 Omitted 2011-12.
-Professor Hastie.2015-16: Not offered
+Professor Hastie.2019-20: Offered in Fall 2019